 - Nuts: almonds and walnuts

 Fridge: It takes some creativity, and what I remember from eighth grade geometry, to figure out how to cram everything in the fridge throughout the week.
-But I always make it happen.
 Usually by Friday, it has thinned out to mostly leftovers, and a little of this or that.
-And then the weekend rolls around, and we fill it up again!
+Then the weekend rolls around, and we fill it up again!

 - Dijon mustard

 - Jarred items: capers, kalamata olives, artichoke hearts

 Pantry: They say that when you grocery shop, you should avoid the center aisles, and stick to the perimeter… Well, this is all the aisle stuff.
 All things considering, I think it’s mostly pretty healthy.

 - Coconut oil (Organic)